CSE232-MSU/CSE232/labs/lab04.md

 ### `-h`

-Many programs will give you a bit of documentation about themselves (like what arguments they accept) if you invoke the program with the `-h` flag.
+Most command-line programs will give you a bit of documentation about themselves (like what arguments they accept) if you invoke the program with the `-h` flag.
 Example:

 ```bash
 python -h